 Welcome to the PUMP homepage!
-PUMP is a collaboration between six divisions of the American Psychological Association: 2 (Teaching Psychology), 12 (Society of Clinical Psychology), 18 (Public Service), 28 (Psychopharmacology and Substance Use), 45 (Society for the Psychological Study of Culture, Ethnicity and Race), and 50 (Society for Addiction Psychology).
+PUMP is a collaboration between seven divisions of the American Psychological Association: 2 (Teaching Psychology), 12 (Society of Clinical Psychology), 18 (Public Service), 28 (Psychopharmacology and Substance Use), 45 (Society for the Psychological Study of Culture, Ethnicity and Race), and 50 (Society for Addiction Psychology).
 PUMP, a mentorship program funded by the APA Committee on Division/APA Divisions, hopes to increase retention of underrepresented scientists in psychology.

 PUMP is a formalized system of mentoring specifically for people who are underrepresented, and is intended to ultimately help increase representation in the psychological sciences.
 Our definition of an underrepresented group mirrors that of the National Institutes of Health.
 That is, “racial and ethnic minorities, individuals with disabilities, and individuals from disadvantaged backgrounds” (more information here).
 Additionally, we welcome individual scholars to make personal determinations about whether they consider a different aspect of their identity (e.g., LGBTQ+) to fall under the category of ‘underrepresented minority’, and also welcome their participation in the PUMP program.
 We ultimately leave this decision up to the individual to judge whether their identity is in line with our stated aims.

-In formal review, you would be seeking formal mock review on some semblance of a finished product.
+Review (one-time mentoring/consultation): Mentees submitting for a review would be seeking formal mock review on some semblance of a finished product.
 The primary areas are:

-1. career/job application material review (personal statements, CVs, etc.)
+Review of career/job application material review (personal statements, CVs, etc.)

 Once you submit your application, facilitators will review your request and identify an expert mentor from our database based on the project and the keywords provided.
 The mentor will provide mentorship in the way requested (formally or informally) in a timely manner.